ryanrixxh/maze-solver/README.md

 # Input File
 ## Positions
-- The starting line of the input text file indicated the x and y dimensions of the maze area
+- The starting line of the input text file indicates the x and y dimensions of the maze area
 - The second line indicates the starting position
 - The third line indicates the desired ending position

 ## The Map
 - The map input must match the dimensions specified in line 1 or it will produce an error
 - Each number on the grid denotes a potential movement cost.
-For example is a grid number is 5, it will be of movement cost 5 and the solver will consider this a more
+For example if a grid number is 5, it will be of movement cost 5 and the solver will consider this more
 'difficult terrain' than a grid number of 1.
 - X represents the walls of the maze.
 Movement cannot occur in these sections.